jundalisay/spblist/content/en/material/principles/part-2/chapter-03c.md

 Middle | Aetherspace | Quasi-Physical and Physical | Gluons (via Matter) Lower | Spacetime | Physical | Gravity (via Matter), Dark Matter (via Light, Matter), Magnetism (via Electromagnetism)

-In Bio Superphysics, it is where spacetimes are glued together by the abstract mind.

 {{< youtube 6D9LNAgWbRE >}}

+This is where spacetime slices exist.
 In Cartesian Physics and the pre-Science era, this was known as extension.

 {{< q a="Descartes" c="" >}}
 The essence of matter consists in extension